tiagobento/watertemplate-engine/README.md

 _NO_ configuration
 --
 No complex annotations, no xml configuration, no thousands of modules dependency.
-Extending `Template` gives you full power to build your templates. **Take a look at the [examples](watertemplate-example/src/main/java/org/watertemplate/example/app/Main.java) and the source code!**
+Extending `Template` gives you full power to build your templates. **Take a look at the [examples](watertemplate-example/src/main/java/org/watertemplate/example/collection/Main.java) and the source code!**

 _NO_ reflection
 --
 Every reflection solution kills most of refactoring tools on IDEs.
 Renaming, finding usages, moving etc.
-Because your interface with your template files is only the `add` method, specified in `Template`, you can trust that **any refactor you make in your Java code will not propagate through your templates _silently_.**
+Because your interface with your template files is only the `add` methods, specified in `Template`, you can trust that **any refactor you make in your Java code will not propagate through your templates _silently_.**

+_NO_ function calls
+--
+Why enable function calls inside a template file if you can use the `addMappedObject` and the `addCollection` methods to **call functions you wrote in your Java files**?
+See an [explanatory example] (watertemplate-example/src/main/java/org/watertemplate/example/mappedobject/Main.java).

 1 to 1 complexity
 ---